Compare Florida RV Rentals, USA

 Despite valiant efforts of 21st century Americans to shape nature according to its whims and desires, Florida remains a vastly untamed territory of Jurassic-era flora and fauna.
 Ninety miles (90 miles) west of Miami lies the 1.5-million-acre swampy Eden of The Everglades where alligators and reedy ponds are cliché.

-For a more comprehensive road trip on a Florida RV hire vacation in Florida, you can fly to the regional airport of Tallahassee, the state capital and the largest city in the Panhandle, and take Interstate 10 and I-75 to Cuban stronghold Ybor City in Tampa, and Salvador Dali Museum in St. Petersburg across Old Tampa Bay.
+For a more comprehensive road trip on a campervan hire or motorhome rental vacation in Florida, you can fly to the regional airport of Tallahassee, the state capital and the largest city in the Panhandle, and take Interstate 10 and I-75 to Cuban stronghold Ybor City in Tampa, and Salvador Dali Museum in St. Petersburg across Old Tampa Bay.
 From here, drive your Florida RV rentals another 206 miles south via I-75 and US Route 41 to get to the Everglades.

 Or, take the eastern US Route 75 and spend some magical time in Orlando’s Disney World.
 Another magical, but space-bound, experience can be found in Cape Canaveral and Kennedy Space Center Visitor Complex just an hour to the east.
 It’s under 400 miles from here to Florida Keys, a coral cay archipelago strung by 220 miles of US Route 1 until Mile Zero at Key West.